 Site Map | Accessibility

-What is Paddy Dillon doing in 2012?
+Where is Paddy Dillon in 2023?

 Paddy Dillon walks hard for a living and is always juggling a variety of projects.
 His work can take him anywhere, and at any time of the year.
 Next destination - Everywhere!